 Get instant access to accurate answers and detailed explanations for your course questions.
 Our community-driven platform helps students succeed!

-Which version of node are you running?
+Which version of GHC are you running?

 You probably already have Git on your laptop.
 To verify that you have it, open a Terminal and run git --version.